AjayKumar049/Front-end-Assignment/README.md

 # Front-end-Assignment

-Create a pragraph and use all the HTML text formatting tags.
+Assignment 1 - Create a pragraph and use all the HTML text formatting tags.

-Prepare a Bio of celebrity using HTML.
+Assignment 2 - Prepare a Bio of celebrity using HTML.